V1SHAL421/ByteBattles/README.md

 ### Usage

+1. Before starting the server, please contact my email posted below for the Supabase URL and key to post in your .env.
-1. Start the server:
+2. Start the server:
    ```sh
    cd server && npm start
    ```
-2. Start the client:
+3. Start the client:
    ```sh
    cd ../client && npm start
    ```